iremgulcin/tahir-atalay-rumeysa-yusuf-mehmet/datasetcard_template.md

 Data Collection and Processing
 The data was collected and processed by the Roboflow users who created and shared the datasets.
 The data sources are:

-- [American Sign Language Letters Object Detection Dataset](^5^): The images were collected from various sources, such as YouTube videos, Google Images, and personal photos.
+- [American Sign Language Letters Dataset](https://public.roboflow.com/object-detection/american-sign-language-letters/1): The images were collected from various sources, such as YouTube videos, Google Images, and personal photos.
 The images were resized, cropped, and augmented using Roboflow.
 The annotations were created using Roboflow Annotate.
-- [ASL And FSL combo Object Detection Dataset](^1^): The images were collected from various sources, such as YouTube videos, Google Images, and personal photos.
+- [ASL and FSL Combo Object Detection Dataset](https://universe.roboflow.com/hand-signs-9v6jr/asl-and-fsl-combo): The images were collected from various sources, such as YouTube videos, Google Images, and personal photos.
 The images were resized, cropped, and augmented using Roboflow.
 The annotations were created using Roboflow Annotate.
-- [Sign_language Object Detection Dataset](^13^): The images were collected from various sources, such as YouTube videos, Google Images, and personal photos.
+- [Sign Language Object Detection Dataset](https://universe.roboflow.com/tfod-p4luj/sign_language-acf74): The images were collected from various sources, such as YouTube videos, Google Images, and personal photos.
 The images were resized, cropped, and augmented using Roboflow.
 The annotations were created using Roboflow Annotate.

 Features and the target
 The features are the images of hand signs for the letters of the alphabet in ASL and FSL.
 The target is the bounding box and the label of the sign language letter in each image.